U.S. Department of Transportation

 The LTPP program is a large research project that includes two fundamental classes of studies and several smaller studies to investigate specific pavement related details that are critical to pavement performance.
 The fundamental classes of study are the General Pavement Study (GPS) and the Specific Pavement Studies (SPS).
 The combined GPS and SPS programs consist of over 2,500 test sections located on in-service highways throughout North America.
 The LTPP program will monitor and collect pavement performance data on all active sites.
 The collected data include information on seven modules: Inventory, Maintenance, Monitoring (Deflection, Distress, and Profile), Rehabilitation, Materials Testing, Traffic, and Climatic.

-The International Data Analysis Contest is a joint effort between the Long-Term Pavement Performance (LTPP) program of the Federal Highway Administration and the Task Committee on the LTPP Contest, a subcommittee of the Highway Pavement Committee of the Transportation & Development Institute (T&DI) of the American Society of Civil Engineers (ASCE).
-The contest is designed to encourage university students, professors, and highway agency engineers from around the world to get involved in using the LTPP database.
+The International Data Analysis Contest is a joint effort of the Federal Highway Administration’s Long-Term Pavement Performance (LTPP) program and the Task Committee on the LTPP Contest, a subcommittee of the Highway Pavement Committee of the Transportation & Development Institute (T&DI) of the American Society of Civil Engineers (ASCE).
+The contest is designed to encourage university students, professors, and highway agency engineers from around the world to get involved in using the LTPP database, and thereby contribute to a better understanding of pavement performance.

-The theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is: Use of LTPP Data for Managing Pavement Assets.
-This year’s contest includes a challenge theme.
-The challenge theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is: Develop Pavement Health or Condition Indices Using the LTPP Data.
-Submissions are due by July 17, 2015.
-Winners will be recognized at the 95th Transportation Research Board Annual Meeting in Washington, D.C., in January 2016.
-We look forward to your participation in this year’s contest.
-Contact: Deborah Walker, 202-493-3068, email@example.com
+The theme for the 2015–2016 T&DI/ASCE-LTPP International Data Analysis Contest is: Select or Develop a Key Performance Indicator Using LTPP InfoPave™ to Evaluate a Question or Concern for Your Region or State.
+This year’s contest also includes a challenge topic: Develop Threshold Triggers for Maintenance and Rehabilitation Treatments Using the LTPP Data.
+Submissions are due by June 1, 2016.
+Winners will be recognized at the 96th Transportation Research Board Annual Meeting in Washington, DC, in January 2017.

 |»||Office of Infrastructure R&D|